MaximRouiller/blog.decayingcode.com/source/_posts/resolved-appinsights-moved-to-eastus-deployment-failing-with-centralus-message.md

 2016-11-18T19:25:37.9071426Z ##[section]Finishing: Azure Deployment:Create Or Update Resource Group action on eClientRcgt-int
 ```

-I started trying to contact Microsoft and was redirected to the forum.
-Also tried other inside channel with no success.

 So I started debugging.
-After 2 days trying to get this issue fixed, I decided to generate the template from the portal.
+After a few days trying to get this issue fixed, I decided to generate the template from the portal.
 Looked up the `myresource-int-myresource-int` inside of it and found out that it was an automatically generated name for `Microsoft.insights/autoscalesettings`.
 The worse was... its location was Central US.
 And it was not alone.

 Other Alert rules were also located in Central US and just fixing the `autoscalesettings` would get me other error messages.